Jayabodhankar03/BookStoreApplication/README.md

 • Dynamic book listing and search functionality.
 • Shopping cart system with real-time updates.
 • Order placement and tracking module.
-• Responsive design for a better user experience on all devices.
+• Responsive design for a better user experience on all devices.📚